-Book that has influenced you the most

-My Life in Full by Indra Nooyi.
+Book that has influenced you the most My Life in Full by Indra Nooyi.

+What qualities are most valuable in a leader?
 Integrity, decisiveness, adaptability and a sense of humour.

+Who is your role model in the industry?
 Laura Harper-Hinton is someone I admire.
 She is known for championing other women in hospitality, and I love Caravan.